actris/data-management-plan/DMP/initial-DMP.md

 ## 2. Data summary for of the ACTRIS data centre

-**Move general content here from data centre unit text, Cathrine write this section when this is ready**

-### 2.1.
-ACTRIS In situ data centre unit (In-Situ)

 #### The purpose of the data collection/generation

-The purpose of the data collection and generation of data products is to provide open access to aerosol, cloud and trace gas in situ measurements of high quality, benefiting scientists and policy makers, as well as the private sector, educators and the general public.
+The purpose of the data collection and generation of data products in ACTRIS is to provide open access to aerosol, cloud and trace gas in-situ and remote sensing measurements of high quality, benefiting a large community of scientists involved in atmospheric science and related areas as well as policy makers, the private sector, educators and the general public.
 See the [Stakeholder Handbook](http://www.actris.eu/Portals/46/Documentation/ACTRIS%20PPP/Stakeholder%20Handbook/high_res_version.pdf?ver=2018-06-04-080105-217) for more information.

 #### The relation to the objectives of the project

-Data management of ACTRIS in situ data relates to the ability to predict the future behaviour of the atmosphere over all time scales.
+Management of ACTRIS data relates to measuring atmospheric composition and the ability to predict the future behaviour of the atmosphere over all time scales.
 High quality observation data facilitates this and needs to be supported by:
-  * Documentation of archiving procedures and access to level 0 data
+  * Documentation of archiving procedures and access to level 0 -> level 3 data by the National Facilities (NFs), Topical Centres (TCs), and Centeral Facilities (CFs)
+  * Centralized and traceable processing chain of leve 0 data
   * Long-term archiving and preservation of ACTRIS level 1 to level 3 data and data products
   * Access to ACTRIS data, data products, and digital tools through a single point of entry, the ACTRIS data user interface
   * Documentation of data, data flow, citation service, and data attribution, including version control, data traceability, and interoperability,
   * Data curation and support for campaigns and dedicated research projects and initiatives, external or internal to ACTRIS.

+### 2.1.
+ACTRIS In situ data centre unit (In-Situ)

+The In-Situ unit provides a data curation service for aerosol, cloud and trace gas in-situ data and inclusion of data in EBAS database.
+Measuring the ...

 #### The types and formats of data generated/collected
 The ACTRIS In-situ data centre unit is supported by the [EBAS database infrastructure](http://ebas.nilu.no/ResourcesATMOS/AboutEBAS.pdf).
 In situ data submitted to ACTRIS need to be formatted in the EBAS NASA-Ames format by the data originator, and there are exsisting instructions and templates for each instrument/group of instruments.
 [The EBAS NASA-Ames format](https://projects.nilu.no//ccc/tfmm/kjeller_2016/EBAS_Data_Format_2016-10.pdf) is based on the ASCII text NASA-Ames 1001 format, but contains additional metadata specifications ensuring proper documentation from the [EBAS-Submit documentation](https://ebas-submit.nilu.no/) website as well as tools for [file-generation](http://dev-ebas-file-generation-tool.nilu.no/) (*beta*) and [file-submission](https://ebas-submit-tool.nilu.no/).